wp-plugins/expresscurate/readme.txt

 08. SEO Control Center.
 Enter key page attributes and SEO enhancements from a single page.
 It is recommended to have the short description always defined.
 09. Customization.
 Customize the plugin with 10+ settings.
 10. Top Curated Websites.
 Visit the top curated websites and pages.
+11. Summary-at-a-glance of keywords usage in your Wordpress blog.
+12. Keywords Dashboard.
+This is a centralized place where you can add and manage your target keywords, as well as monitor key stats for optimizing SEO performance.
+13. Enter your target keywords and ExpressCurate will calculate their usage stats, so you can decide which keywords are underutilized, overused, or just right.
+14. A shortcut for creating a post with an emphasis on a specific keyword.
+15. Color coding to identify how optimal your keyword is used.
+16. Most frequently used words (not keywords) in your blog or site.
+17. Submit your ideas, problems, and suggestions.
+We would love to hear from you!

 == Changelog ==

+= 1.2.8 =
+* Miscellaneous bug fixes and improvements.

 = 1.2.7 =
 * Improved text selection in content curation dialog.